This page presents the series on Representation, Organizing and Community a single essay.

 Many Americans, including many radicals, think that the US has no revolutionary tradition to call its own.
 To them I say: Grace Lee Boggs!

-Second in the series on the Union Triad
+Second in the series on Representation, Organizing and Community

 Since the 19th century unionists have been exhorted to “Organize the Unorganized!”
 Organizing has been a distinctive and essential element of union culture.
 Despite the advent and usefulness of modern communications technology the core activity of organizers remains largely unchanged.
 Organizers build relationships to help people unionize new shops or increase membership where unions already exist.
 Organizers put people in touch with each other and work with new members to encourage their involvement and exercise their leadership skills.